alcajuice/union_shop/prompts.md

 Under the "Latest Offers" section, add a text input box where users can enter their email.
 The box should have the word "Email Address" inside it, and should disappear when the user starts typing. to the left of the input box, there should be a purple button with the word "subscribe", that will clear the text box - we are only simulating the user inputting their email, but we are not storing it anywhere

+What I did

+Added site_footer_fixed.dart — a clean StatefulWidget SiteFooter that includes:
+A purple subscribe button (left).
+An Email Address text input (right) that shows the hint text and clears when the subscribe button is pressed (simulated only — not persisted).
+Small helper text showing the entered value (for visual feedback only).
+Retained the Opening Hours and Help columns.
+Updated imports in:
+main.dart
+product_page.dart
+about_page.dart
+search_page.dart
+to import package:union_shop/widgets/site_footer_fixed.dart instead of the corrupted site_footer.dart.
+Verified analyzer errors for the updated files: none reported for the files I changed.
+Notes & next steps

+The original site_footer.dart file in the workspace was corrupted (several concatenated copies and stray code fences).
+I avoided further risky edits to that corrupted file and created site_footer_fixed.dart with the clean implementation, then updated imports to use it.
+If you want, I can:
+Replace the corrupted site_footer.dart with the clean implementation (rename site_footer_fixed.dart -> site_footer.dart) and update any remaining references, or
+Remove the corrupted file entirely and rename site_footer_fixed.dart to site_footer.dart (I can do either; tell me which you prefer).
+I can also run flutter analyze and flutter test for full verification (note: widget tests that use NetworkImage may still fail in the test environment unless stubbed).
+Want me to run them now?
+Files changed

+Added: site_footer_fixed.dart
+Updated imports in: main.dart, product_page.dart, about_page.dart, search_page.dart